 - eNoAction The task is notified but its notification value is not changed.
 In this case ulValue is not used. - eSetBits The task's notification value is bitwise ORed with ulValue.
 For example, if ulValue is set to 0x01, then bit 0 will be set within the task's notification value.
 If ulValue is 0x04 then bit 2 will be set in the task's notification value.
-Using eSetBits allows task notifications to be used as a faster and light weight alternative to an event group. - eIncrement The task's notification value is incremented by one.
+Using eSetBits allows task notifications to be used as a faster and light weight alternative to an event group. - elncrement The task's notification value is incremented by one.
 In this case ulValue is not used. - eSetValueWithOverwrite The task's notification value is unconditionally set to the value of ulValue, even if the task already had a notification pending when xTaskNotify() was called. - eSetValueWithoutOverwrite If the task already has a notification pending then its notification value is not changed and xTaskNotify() returns pdFAIL.
-If the task did not already have a notification pending then its notification value is set to ulValue.
+If the task did not already have a notification pending then its notification value is set to ulValue. - pulPreviousNotifyValue Used to pass out the subject task's notification value before any bits are modified by the action of xTaskNotifyAndQuery().